 Woodworking Vise Guide

-Get a grip on the different types of woodworking vises available for your workbench.
+Get a grip on the several different types of woodworking vises available for your workbench, each with its own virtues and drawbacks.

 A woodworking vise, according to its dictionary definition, consists of two jaws for holding work and a mechanism, usually a screw device, that opens and closes those jaws.
 That’s a rather broad definition, but then vises are a rather diverse lot.